 Scenography explores and shapes the material world in and through the performative event.
-In site-specific performances, it transforms place and time to create an alternative reality in which the materiality of the artistic design and the performer's body intervene in the architecture of a place and the spectator's reception of meaning.
-In this course, we will study site interventions through the lens of street performance, immersive theater, and the theatrical apparatus to build a theoretical and direct understanding of the material potential and limitations of the four key elements involved in the scenographic project -- artistic design, the actor's body, local architecture, and time.
+In site-specific performances, scenography transforms place and time to create an alternative reality in which the materiality of the artistic design and the performer's body intervene in the architecture of a place and the spectator's reception of meaning.
+In this course, we will study site interventions through the lens of street performance, immersive theater, and the theatrical apparatus to build a theoretical and hands-on understanding of the material potential and limitations of the four key elements involved in the scenographic project--artistic design, the actor's body, local architecture, and time.

-This course is divided into three units: (1) site-specific; (2) street performance; and (3) immersive theater.
-Each unit includes scholarly readings, assignments in performance and scenography, and specific showings.
-There will be two written responses for the course (5-to-7-page papers) on two of the works experienced at the festival that demonstrate the student's cumulative grasp of site specificity, scenography, and materiality.
-There will also be a final media journal showing.
+This course is divided in four units: site-specific interventions; street performance; immersive theater; and theatrical apparatus.
+Each unit includes scholarly readings, assignments in performance and scenography, and a response paper.
+The final project for the course is a performance intervention devised for a particular site on campus that demonstrates the student's cumulative grasp of site specificity, scenography, and materiality.

 ||Gen Ed Area Dept: